 Jonathan Marshall explains how paleo-ecological tracers can help understand past ecosystem variability to predict and manage now and into the future.

-This project is being led by Professor Michele Burford at Griffith University.
-Professor Burford is being assisted by researchers from Griffith University and the Queensland Department of Environment and Science.
+This project is being led by Professor Michele Burford at Griffith University and assisted by researchers and collaborators from the Department of Environment and Science (Queensland), Carpentaria Land Council Aboriginal Corporation, Queensland Wader Study Group and Roger Jaensch, Jaensch Ornithology and Conservation.

 Michele Burford, Griffith University